ICELAND

 Planning Your Trip

-Whether you have four days or two weeks, Iceland is an amazing destinations.
-Know what you want to prioritize, have a good plan and a well thought-out route in mind and leave some extra room for the unexpected — because Iceland will surprise you.
-I found my journal from my trip and it said “just when you think you have Iceland figured out, it surprises you” but in the best way.
+Whether you have four days or two weeks, Iceland is an amazing destination.
+Know what you want to prioritize, have a good plan and a well thought-out route in mind and leave some extra room for the unexpected — because Iceland will surprise you in the best way possible.
+I found my journal from my trip and it said “just when you think you have Iceland figured out, it surprises you”.

 Iceland Travel Guides